buddhist-uni/buddhist-uni.github.io/_content/monographs/in-the-hope-of-nibbana_king-winston.md

 ---
-title: "In the Hope of Nibbana: The Ethics of Theravada Buddhism"
+title: "In the Hope of Nibbana: The Ethics of Theravāda Buddhism"
 authors: [king-winston]
 year: 1964
 publisher: pariyatti